 Action # Title Description Total Funds Contributing 1.1 Internet and Tech.
 Support Maintain bandwidth at 1GB and provide faculty development in technology and target implementation with evaluation built into ITSP plan as well as Tech.
-Aide Support for students and teachers Bandwidth - 4,000; Tech Aide - 15,314.00 \$19,314.00 Yes 1.2 i-Ready Diagnostic and Instruction Deliver i-Ready on-line learning/assessment to 1-8th grade students throughout year to track progress.
+Aide Support for students and teachers Bandwidth - 4,000; Tech Aide - 15,314.00 \$19,682.00 Yes 1.2 i-Ready Diagnostic and Instruction Deliver i-Ready on-line learning/assessment to 1-8th grade students throughout year to track progress.
 Provide on-line learning (i-Ready/other) to 1-8th grades.
-6,830 \$6,830.00 Yes
+6,830 \$6,300.00 No Yes

 Action # Title Description Total Funds Contributing 1.3 Quality CCSS aligned Curric/Asses. and Teacher Training Continue to design and implement CCSS-aligned assessments and curriculum/Track teacher progress on Common Core Implementation rubrics in Language Arts and Math.
 Continue to review and purchase new ELA materials and software.
 Provide time for coaching/mentoring of less experienced (ELA/Math) teachers during team meetings.
 Send new teachers to PD including Induction and Support.
-Software - 2,193 ; BTSA 5,400 (3,600 county fees, 1,800 stipend/pay) \$7,593.00 Yes 1.4 NGSS - New Curriculum/Materials Purchase new curriculum and materials aligned with NGSS.
+Software - 2,193; BTSA 5,400 (3,600 county fees, 1,800 stipend/pay) \$8,550.00 Yes 1.4 NGSS - New Curriculum/Materials Middle School will review and select new program this year for Science Instruction.
 Track teacher implementation and student progress through classroom observation, self- assessment rubrics, student grades on test and CAST scores.
-1,500 \$1,500.00 No Yes 1.5 MTSS - Academic Interventions We will develop a more integrated intervention program with multiple Tier 2 and 3 options, where progress is reviewed regularly by Intervention Staff and teachers (MTSS Implementation Team).
+2,000 \$2,000.00 No Yes 1.5 MTSS - Academic Interventions We will develop a more integrated intervention program with multiple Tier 2 and 3 options, where progress is reviewed regularly by Intervention Staff and teachers (MTSS Implementation Team).
 Increase follow through on development of written behavior plans and coaching/training for intervention aides and teachers to support academic achievement for Special Day students.
 No 1.6 Home to School Transport Provide Home-to-School transportation service to ensure equal access to our school for all CUSD in-district students, regardless of economic status.
-25,000 (17,000 salaries; 6,000 supplies; 2,000 services) \$25,000.00 Yes
+New bus drivers will be hired and trained to be able to continue transportation for all. \$40,000.00 Yes

 Action # Title Description Total Funds Contributing 1.7 Homework Club Offer Homework Club for students needing homework assistance.
 Teacher Stipend 500 Offer daily Homework/academic support through Expanded Learning program. \$500.00 Yes 1.8 Chronic Absenteeism and Reengagement Plan Continue to decrease chronic absenteeism using preventative practices/reengagement strategies prior to and early in the school year.
 Use Student Success plans for at risk students with appropriate social service referrals.
 Review chronically absent and truant student list at each MTSS Implementation Committee meeting.
 Continue use of Reengagement Coordinator to assist in support, service delivery and student engagement on campus.
-Assign MTSS Lead Teachers to Leadership role with Attendance to support student motivation, follow through and further outreach.
-15,984 Title 1 (not contributing) \$15,984.00 No 1.9 Parent Notification and Parent/Student Portal Continue with Parent Notification Service and full implementation of Parent/Student Portal for easy access to grades and missing assignments.
+Assign MTSS Lead Teachers to Leadership role with Attendance to support student motivation, follow through and further outreach. \$16,416.00 No 1.9 Parent Notification and Parent/Student Portal Continue with Parent Notification Service and full implementation of Parent/Student Portal for easy access to grades and missing assignments.
 Teach and support 6-8th grade usage of portal weekly.
-In the last trimester teach and support 5th graders to regularly use the portal.
-1,800 \$1,800.00 Yes 1.10 Student Academic Recognition Restart or maintain all activities used to recognize student successes including Foxes in Action and academic recognition moments added to Monday Assembly and monthly Newsletter, as well as Honor Roll and Student of the Month for Middle School.
-No 1.11 CCSS/NGSS PD Provide PD that supports individual teacher goals for implementation of CCSS and NGSS, particularly new goals surrounding accelerated learning and UDL.
-11,189 (not contributing; Educator Effectiveness Funds) \$11,189.00 No
+In the last trimester teach and support 5th graders to regularly use the portal. \$1,200.00 Yes 1.10 Student Academic Recognition Restart or maintain all activities used to recognize student successes including Foxes in Action and academic recognition moments added to Monday Assembly and monthly Newsletter, as well as Honor Roll and Student of the Month for Middle School.
+No 1.11 CCSS/NGSS PD Provide PD that supports individual teacher goals for implementation of CCSS and NGSS, particularly new goals surrounding Writing and Thinking Maps \$7,189 (not contributing; Educator Effectiveness Funds) \$7,189.00 No